 Before applying for a business loan, having an effective business plan is of vital importance.
 Your plan lays out your goals and strategies for starting, running, and expanding your startup into a profitable enterprise that’s sustainable over time.
 A well-written business plan also positions you as an attractive borrowing candidate among lenders and investors.

 If you need assistance developing a business plan, numerous templates exist online.
 But make sure it reflects the details of your startup’s situation and industry.

 Financial analysis is an essential part of your business plan, providing a breakdown of startup costs and revenue projections.
 To ensure accurate numbers, have an accountant review them to verify them as correct.

 Add a complete description of your management team in the management section.
 Investors will want to understand who’s running things and their background.
 A table of contents and cover page are also recommended to make it easier for readers to navigate your plan.

 Though you have neither revenue nor money to put down as collateral for a loan, other methods exist for securing business loans without them.
 Online lenders offer loans at reduced rates with longer repayment terms specifically targeted towards startups.
-Another possibility is applying for an SBA 7(a) loan backed by the federal government with high funding amounts without collateral requirements – though they do require at least six to two years in business as well as at least 20% equity investment by you (borrower).
+Another possibility is applying for an SBA 7(a) loan backed by the federal government with high funding amounts without collateral requirements – though they do require at least six to two years in business as well as at least 20% equity collateral by you (borrower).
 Microloans or ACH loans with more lenient approval criteria could also work too.